 When planning the menu, keep it simple, advised Amanda Haas, Test Kitchen Manager.
 “Don’t overdo by trying to cook too many dishes or complex recipes.”

 Since oven space will be limited, plan accordingly.
-Choose some side dishes that can be cooked on the stovetop, such as green beans, and ones that taste great at room temperature, like the new brussels sprout salad from Blackberry Farm.
+Choose some side dishes that can be cooked on the stovetop, such as green beans, and ones that taste great at room temperature, like this brussels sprout salad.

 And don’t be afraid to change up your menu.
 The cooks aren’t suggesting that you give up your grandmother’s stuffing recipe, but why not add a new dish or two, or update a classic?
 You never know—it could become a family favorite, as well.
 One year, Test Kitchen Cook Sandra Wu made chicken fried turkey using two boneless turkey breasts.
 She quartered and brined the breasts, dredged them twice in seasoned flour and buttermilk, fried them and served them with brown gravy.

-This year, Amanda plans to roast one bird and fry a second one using the new Blackberry Farm recipe.
+This year, Amanda plans to roast one bird and fry a second one using this recipe.
 “We experimented a lot in the Test Kitchen before publishing our Thanksgiving recipes,” she said.
 “I’m going to make a few of the ones that were left on the cutting-room floor, including creamed greens and a citrus flan that was out of this world.”

 There are lots of simple ways to tweak traditional recipes, as you’ll discover in the tips that follow.

 Once you’ve finalized your menu, make a game plan.
 Write down a schedule for Thanksgiving Day, starting with the time you want to serve the turkey, then work backward and list the tasks you can accomplish earlier in the week.
 Tape the schedule on a kitchen cabinet.